Key takeaways

 Metronidazole can pass through the blood-brain barrier, which means toxicity might manifest in terms of central nervous system symptoms.
 The signs of metronidazole toxicity include:

-If you notice any of these serious side effects, it’s important to contact the vet immediately.
-Dogs can fully recover from metronidazole overdose, but only if they receive the proper medical attention and treatments.
+If you notice any of these serious side effects, contact the vet immediately.
+Dogs can fully recover from a metronidazole overdose, but only if they receive the proper medical attention and treatment.

 Guidelines for administering metronidazole in dogs

-The best way to administer metronidazole is by mouth or with food.
+The best way to administer metronidazole is by mouth, with or without food.
 Technically, dogs can take it without food, but a full belly can reduce the chances of gastrointestinal side effects.
 Of course, that’s easier said than done since dogs don’t always like taking medications.
 Plus, metronidazole is bitter, says Dr. Attas, so dogs might not want to take it.

 “Find a food that is irresistible to the dog and try molding it around the pill,” she suggests.
 “Give the dog a few small treats of this food without pills inside, so they are excited for the next treat.
 After eating the treat-wrapped pill, follow up with a few empty treats so they are not suspicious for the next treatment.”